Medicaid

 Attack: Medicaid worker purges & office closures

-The Centers for Medicare and Medicaid Services93 (CMS) is an agency within the Department of Health and Human Services.
+The Centers for Medicare and Medicaid Services (CMS)100 is an agency within the Department of Health and Human Services.
 CMS administers Medicare and works with states to jointly administer Medicaid and CHIP.

-In March 2025, the Trump administration ordered the firing of at least 300 CMS workers.94 These firings appear to be part of a restructuring that eliminated CMS’s Office of Minority Health95 and fired its entire staff (approximately 40 workers).
+In March 2025, the Trump administration ordered the firing of at least 300 CMS workers.101 These firings appear to be part of a restructuring that eliminated CMS’s Office of Minority Health102 and fired its entire staff (approximately 40 workers).
 The Office of Minority Health had coordinated programs overseeing rural health and led efforts to prevent diabetes, among other efforts to address health disparities.
-CMS’s Office of Program Operations & Local Engagement was also closed96—it had focused on implementing and overseeing Medicare and Medicaid programs and engaging with stakeholders at the local level.
-CMS’s parent department, HHS, also closed five of its regional offices,97 which had housed many CMS workers throughout the US.
+CMS’s Office of Program Operations & Local Engagement was also closed103—it had focused on implementing and overseeing Medicare and Medicaid programs and engaging with stakeholders at the local level.
+The Department of Health and Human Services, CMS’s parent department, also closed five of its regional offices,104 which had housed many CMS workers throughout the US.

-DOGE98 and HHS Secretary Robert F. Kennedy Jr.99 have both been linked to the restructuring and purges.
-Politico reported that DOGE’s lead at HHS attempted to shield CMS from cuts, leading to an internal revolt100 that briefly delayed firings.
+DOGE105 and HHS Secretary Robert F. Kennedy Jr.106 have both been linked to the restructuring and purges.
+Politico reported that DOGE’s lead at HHS attempted to shield CMS from cuts, leading to an internal revolt107 that briefly delayed firings.

 Where this stands

-A lawsuit seeking to block the majority of the administration’s mass layoffs101 has resulted in a halt to layoffs while the case proceeds; the administration has appealed to the Supreme Court.
-Earlier, many fired probationary workers across the federal government were rehired under court orders, and then re-fired102 after the Supreme Court103 and a federal court of appeals104 paused reinstatements.
-Meanwhile, a Merit Systems Protection Board administrative judge ruled in May105 that probationary employees can pursue reinstatement in a class action.
+A lawsuit seeking to block the majority of the administration’s mass layoffs108 paused layoffs while the case proceeded, but on July 8, the Supreme Court issued a stay on appeal,109 clearing the way for large-scale reductions in force to continue.
+Earlier, many fired probationary workers across the federal government were rehired under court orders, and then re-fired110 after the Supreme Court111 and a federal court of appeals112 paused reinstatements.
+Meanwhile, a Merit Systems Protection Board administrative judge ruled in May113 that probationary employees can pursue reinstatement in a class action.
 We expect to see further litigation in that area.

-Since its functions are Congressionally mandated, legal experts have noted that the closure of CMS’s Office of Minority Health may be illegal.106
+Since its functions are Congressionally mandated, legal experts have noted that the closure of CMS’s Office of Minority Health may be illegal.114

-Our team posts summaries of major related legal actions under “Countermoves” below, and the Just Security lawsuit tracker107 is keeping track of related litigation.108
+Our team posts summaries of major related legal actions under “Countermoves” below, and the Just Security lawsuit tracker115 is keeping track of related litigation.116

 Who will be affected?

-- In a case brought by the American Federation Of Government Employees, the AFL-CIO, and others,110 a federal judge in San Francisco blocked the Trump administration’s mass layoffs and reorganizations111 across 22 federal agencies.
-A federal court of appeals declined to reverse the block, and the Trump administration has appealed to the Supreme Court112.
+- In a case brought by the American Federation Of Government Employees, the AFL-CIO, and others,118 a federal judge in San Francisco blocked the Trump administration’s mass layoffs and reorganizations119 across 22 federal agencies.
+The Trump administration appealed to the Supreme Court,120 and on July 8, the Supreme Court issued a stay,121 clearing the way for large-scale layoffs to continue.

-- In an earlier case also brought by American Federation Of Government Employees, the AFL-CIO, and others,113 a federal judge in San Francisco ruled that mass firings of probationary employees across several federal agencies were unlawful114, and ordered that the workers be rehired.
-In April, the Supreme Court allowed the administration to proceed with firing 16,000 federal workers.115 (The initial ruling didn’t directly affect the firings at CMS, but might have been extended to cover them.)
+- In an earlier case also brought by American Federation Of Government Employees, the AFL-CIO, and others,122 a federal judge in San Francisco ruled that mass firings of probationary employees across several federal agencies were unlawful123, and ordered that the workers be rehired.
+In April, the Supreme Court allowed the administration to proceed with firing 16,000 federal workers.124 (The initial ruling didn’t directly affect the firings at CMS, but might have been extended to cover them.)

-- In a case brought by 20 US states,116 a federal judge in Maryland blocked the mass firings of probationary employees117 across many agencies—including HSS, the parent agency of CMS—and ordered the agencies to rehire fired workers.
-This order was blocked by a federal court of appeals118 in April.
+- In a case brought by 20 US states,125 a federal judge in Maryland blocked the mass firings of probationary employees126 across many agencies—including HSS, the parent agency of CMS—and ordered the agencies to rehire fired workers.
+This order was blocked by a federal court of appeals127 in April.

 Attack: Elimination of transparency & public comment rules